swthemathwiz/hp-z4-front-fan-mount/README.md

 <img src="../media/media/screws.jpg" align="right" width="100px" height="100px" />

 These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
-Oh, skip the plastic push-pins or rubber connectors.
+Skip the plastic push-pins or rubber connectors.

 ### M6 x ~16 mm Bolt, Nut, and Washers